I recently found a very interesting newspaper article regarding my great great grandfather Dillon Franklin Hatch.

 Most families have tall tales regarding an ancestor or two, some ghoulish, some funny or in this case kind of heroic.

 In the year 1662 King Charles II granted the Connecticut Colony a large degree of self-rule in its charter.
 So they were accustomed to running things the way they liked.
 But in 1686 when James II took the throne, he decided that he wanted better control over the running of these colonies.
-So in his infinite wisdom he decided to combine several of these colonies together in what was called the Dominion of New England.
+So in his infinite wisdom he decided to combine several colonies together in what was called the Dominion of New England.
 [That has such a Deep Space Nine ring to it.]
-To oversee this change in policy he appointed Sir Edmund Andros as the new governor-general, and indicated that his appointment nulled and voided the colonies previous charters, after which Andros proceeded to visit each colony to collect their original charters, probably as a symbolic gesture to emphasize the change in policy.
+To oversee this change in policy he appointed Sir Edmund Andros as the new governor-general, and indicated that his appointment nulled and voided the colonies previous charters, after which Andros proceeded to visit each colony to collect their original charters, this was to be more of a symbolic gesture to emphasize the change in policy.

 Andros’s visit to Hartford in October of 1687 was as unwelcome as his visits to the previous colonies.
 According to local stories, when Andros demanded that the document be handed over, the local leadership produced the charter but, shortly thereafter, the lights were doused.
 The charter was then ‘spirited out a window and thence to the Oak by Captain Joseph Wadsworth’.
 The man who doused the lights is said to have been his good friend Cyprian Nichols.